Pluto-Y/iOS-Echarts/README.md

 ____

 This is a highly custom chart control for iOS and Mac apps, which build with the Echart(Echart2).
 It just encapsulate the conrol of the javascript.
 It provides a chainable way of describing your configurations for the echarts.
-It's convinient for foucing on the logic of the app and optimizing the code.
+It's convenient for focusing on the logic of the app and optimizing the code.
 It avoid diverting developers' mind on the interaction between javascript and Objective-C.

 > Tips: If you want to use even iOS8.0, I suggest you use `WKEchartsView` which is based on `WKWebView`.
 The interface of `WKEchartsView` is same as `PYEchartsView`, so if you are using `PYEchartsView`, you just change `PYEchartsView` into `WKEchartsView`.